ai-berkshire-hathaway/ai-berkshire-hathaway/README.md

 # AI Berkshire Hathaway

+AI Berkshire Hathaway.INC  eth

 AI Berkshire Hathaway is an AI-powered, community-driven, onchain version of Berkshire Hathaway.

 Simple.
 Open.
 Social.

+AI Berkshire Hathaway is for every one.

 An intelligent, AI-driven dollar-cost-averaging (DCA) strategy that combines **Chainlink CRE workflows**, **multi-source price feeds**, **OpenAI market analysis**, and **Base mainnet execution** to automate BTC accumulation with unprecedented transparency and sophistication.